 Publishing the assignment

-When you have uploaded a document, given it a title, specified your settings and have written your (optional) instructions, click publish or save in the top-right corner of the screen.
+When you finished with setting up your assignment, click publish or save in the top-right corner of the screen.

 After you publish the document, you can click the three dots in the top-right corner of the screen to edit the assignment (change the file, edit the instructions, enable/disable students downloading the document, adding practice questions and/or comments).
 Here you can also download the original document, without comments/practice questions.